 CSG Law Alert: CISA, FBI and HHS Warn of Imminent Ransomware Threat to Hospitals and Healthcare Providers

 On October 29, 2020, the Cybersecurity and Infrastructure Security Agency (CISA), the Federal Bureau of Investigation (FBI) and the U.S. Department of Health and Human Services (HHS) warned of an increased, imminent threat to U.S. hospitals and healthcare providers.
 The agencies have credible information that malicious cyber actors are targeting the healthcare and public health sectors with malware such as Ryuk, Conti, TrickBot and BazarLoader.
 Use of this malware can result in ransomware attacks, disruption of healthcare services and data theft.
-The joint CISA, FBI and HHS alert (AA20-302A) can be found here.
-The alert references a joint CISA MS-ISAC ransomware guide with best practices that can be found here.
+The joint CISA, FBI and HHS alert (AA20-302A) can be found here and references a joint CISA MS-ISAC ransomware guide with best practices.

 Attorneys at CSG are available to assist with your cybersecurity needs, to train personnel, prepare and update incident response plans, and help you appropriately respond to a ransomware attack or other security incident, should one occur.